joshbegley/nyt-latest/previous.md

 `Our writers analyse and evaluate the key talking points from Manchester United's loss to West Ham United`\
 https://nytimes.com/athletic/6339847/2025/05/11/man-utd-0-west-ham-2-briefing-yoro/

-**The Briefing: Spurs 0 Palace 2 - Postecoglou's changes fall flat as Palace do double, Kulusevski a concern**\
+**The Briefing: Spurs 0 Palace 2 - Postecoglou's changes fall flat, Kulusevski a cup-final injury concern**\
-`Jay Harris looks at the talking points from another disappointing Spurs performance at the Tottenham Hotspur Stadium.`\
+`Jay Harris looks at the talking points from another disappointing Spurs performance at the Tottenham Hotspur Stadium`\
 https://nytimes.com/athletic/6339317/2025/05/11/tottenham-crystal-palace-premier-league/

 **Trump Is to Accept a Luxury 747 From Qatar for Use as Air Force One**\